trainiac/DOM/README.md

-# pjs
+# maceo

-Comfy functions for a post jQuery world
+Funktions for a post jQuery world